How To Bring Colour Into Your Home Through Tiles

 Alternatively, another way to bring colour into the home is to introduce contrasting colours and patterns.
 This is a real way to make a unique statement and allows you to get creative and think outside the box.
 For example, a statement wall painted in a rich Dutch blue can be livened up with the addition of some geometric tiles in a monochrome palette.

-Our Cuban collection offers intricate geometric shapes in a subtle colour palette of silver, black and white, offering contrast and style to interior schemes.
+collection offers intricate geometric shapes in a subtle colour palette of silver, black and white, offering contrast and style to interior schemes.
 Working perfectly alongside Pantone’s newly announced Colour of the Year “Classic Blue”, and paired with a white gloss herringbone patterned tile backdrop, this inspirational look is guaranteed to help you achieve a contemporary hearthside.

 Using A Strong Accent Colour